deephyper/deephyper/docs/install/thetagpu.rst

     source activate-dhenv.sh
     python -c "import deephyper; print(f'DeepHyper version: {deephyper.__version__}')"

-You should obtain a ``DeepHyper version: 0.4.0`` in the output cobaltlog file from this job after submitting it with :
+You should obtain a ``DeepHyper version: x.x.x`` in the output cobaltlog file from this job after submitting it with :

 .. code-block:: console